honza/honza.github.com/content/westminster-reference-bible.md

 of the English reformation of the 17th century.
 The Westminster Reference Bible is as Reformed as the Westminster Confession of Faith.

-The title page of the Old Testament reads _The Old Testament of Jesus Christ_.
-As mentioned above, many of the Old Testament chapter summaries mention.
+Another example is that the title page of the Old Testament reads _The Old Testament of Jesus Christ_.
+And as mentioned above, many of the Old Testament chapter summaries mention Christ or the church.
+The whole bible is about him, and the Westminster Reference Bible reminds you of it every now and then.

 ## Conclusion {#conclusion}